xc-jp/purescript-protobuf/README.md

 [`genericEq`](https://pursuit.purescript.org/packages/purescript-generics-rep/docs/Data.Generic.Rep.Eq#v:genericEq)
 and
 [`genericShow`](https://pursuit.purescript.org/packages/purescript-generics-rep/docs/Data.Generic.Rep.Show#v:genericShow)
-on the generated messages, if neither of two conditions above apply to our particular message types.
+on a generated message, if the generated message has those instances for all of its fields.

 All of the generated message types have an instance of [`NewType`](https://pursuit.purescript.org/packages/purescript-newtype/docs/Data.Newtype#t:Newtype).